-- Do something fun before and after.
-Talking about money isn’t the funnest thing in the world.
-It may be a chore, but it doesn’t have to feel like one.
-Make it something to look forward to: have a nice dinner beforehand, enjoy a glass of wine together during the talk, and go out for a good movie afterwards.
+Talking about money isn’t even remotely fun; it can feel like a chore, but it doesn’t have to feel like a burden.
+Make it something to look forward to: have a nice dinner beforehand, enjoy a glass of wine together during the talk, and go out for a good movie afterward.

 Strong partnerships are built on trust.
 Talking about money with your partner is one of the best ways to build this trust, and although it may be awkward at first, it provides both of your financial security and ultimately strengthens your relationship.